 DWR has identified the major groundwater basins and subbasins in and around Napa County; these include the Napa-Sonoma Valley Basin (which in Napa County includes the Napa Valley and Napa-Sonoma Lowlands Subbasins), Berryessa Valley Basin, Pope Valley Basin, and a very small part of the Suisun-Fairfield Valley Groundwater Basin (DWR, 2003) (Figure 2-1).
 These basins and subbasins are generally delineated based on the presence of water-bearing geologic formations and boundaries to groundwater flow.
-The basin boundaries established by DWR are not restricted to county boundaries, and DWR-designated basins and subbasin designations do not cover all of Napa County.
+The basin boundaries established by DWR are not restricted to county boundaries, and DWR-designated basin and subbasin designations do not cover all of Napa County.

-2.1 Napa Valley Subbasin Setting and Boundaries (354.14)
+2.1 Napa Valley Subbasin Setting and Boundaries (Section 354.8)

-The Napa Valley Subbasin of the Napa-Sonoma Valley Groundwater Basin (Subbasin) underlies much of Napa Valley from a southern boundary near the Highway 12/29 Bridge over the Napa River northward for approximately 30 miles to the head of Napa Valley upstream of Calistoga (Figure 2-1).
-The Subbasin lies entirely within Napa County and is overlain in part by the City of Napa, Town of Yountville, City of St. Helena, and City of Calistoga (Figure 2-2a).
+The Napa Valley Subbasin of the Napa-Sonoma Valley Groundwater Basin (Subbasin) underlies much of Napa Valley from a southern boundary near the Highway 12/29 Bridge over the Napa River northward for approximately 30 miles to the head of Napa Valley upstream of Calistoga (Figure 1-1).
+The Subbasin lies entirely within Napa County and is overlain in part by the City of Napa, Town of Yountville, City of St. Helena, and City of Calistoga (Figures 2-1 and 2-2a).
+State lands within the Subbasin include approximately 190 acres managed by the Department of Parks and Recreation, Department of Fish and Wildlife, and Department of Veterans Affairs (Figure 2-1).
+Though present in other parts of Napa County, lands managed by the federal government or tribal governments do not occur within the Subbasin.